WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

     BubbleActor "*" --> HW2Scene
     BubbleBehavior "1" --> BubbleActor
 ```

-HW2Scene is responsible for managing it's object pools, performing basic collision detection, moving the background, keeping track of the player's score, and updating the UI.
-Playing animations, handling collisions, and updating the state of our actors (player, mines, bubbles, lasers) is delegated to AI component of the actor.
+The HW2Scene is responsible for managing it's object pools, performing basic collision detection, moving the background, keeping track of the player's score, and updating the UI.
+Playing animations, handling collisions, and updating the state of our actors (player, mines, bubbles, lasers) is delegated to each actors AI component.

 ## Loading Assets
 Loading assets into Wolfie2D is done through the ResourceManager class.
 All scenes have a field called `load` that maintains a reference to the ResourceManager.
 If you have a resource or asset that needs to be loaded in before starting a scene, you should use the ResourceManager to load in the asset in the `loadScene()` lifecycle method.